EVA Air: Expansion in the 1990s

 In 1992, EVA Air received the first of its Boeing 747-400 aircraft on order, and launched its premium economy class, "Economy Deluxe", on its 747 transpacific flights to Los Angeles, beginning in December of that year.
-EVA Air's premium economy cabin was the first in the world featured a wider 2-4-2 abreast configuration, legrests, individual seatback video, and enhanced meal services.
+EVA Air's premium economy cabin was the first in the world featured a wider 2-4-2 abreast configuration, leg rests, individual seatback video, and enhanced meal services.
 EVA Air's Economy Deluxe cabin (later renamed "Evergreen Deluxe" and "Elite Class") proved popular with the traveling public.
 For international services, EVA Air's 747s were configured with 104 premium economy seats as part of a 370-seat, four-class cabin, in addition to first, business and economy classes.
 In 1993, EVA Air added flights to Seattle, New York, Bangkok and Vienna with the Boeing 747-400.

 By 1994, EVA Air was providing regular service to 22 destinations worldwide, and carrying over 3 million passengers annually.
 In 1995, the airline posted its first profit on revenues of US$1.05 billion, one year ahead of schedule.
 Internationally, EVA Air's rapid expansion and increased passenger volume was boosted by its safety record, in contrast to its primary competitor, China Airlines.
 In addition to receiving IOSA (IATA Operational Safety Audit) certification, EVA Air in 1997 achieved simultaneous official ISO 9002 certification in the areas of Passenger, Cargo, and Maintenance Services.

 Dedicated EVA Air Cargo operations began in April 1995, with the first weekly McDonnell Douglas MD-11 freighter flights to Taipei, Singapore, Penang, San Francisco, New York, and Los Angeles.
 EVA Air Cargo's fleet was expanded to five freighters by the end of the year.
 Previously, EVA Air Cargo operations mainly relied on passenger aircraft cargo space.

 In the mid-1990s, EVA Air expanded into the domestic Taiwan market by acquiring shares in Makung International Airlines, followed by Great China Airlines and Taiwan Airways.
 On 1 July 1998, all three carriers, as well as EVA's existing domestic operations, merged under the UNI Air title.
 UNI Air became EVA Air's domestic intra-Taiwanese subsidiary, operating short haul flights out of its base in Kaohsiung, Taiwan's southern port and second-largest city.